 The Risk and Audit Committee has at least three members appointed by the Board on an annual basis.
-Committee members may not be em ployed by the Company.
+Committee members may not be employed by the Company.
 One member is elected Committee Chairman.
 The Chairman may not be the Chairman of the Board of Hoist Finance.
 Since the 2019 AGM, the Risk and Audit Committee members have been Cecilia Daun Wennborg (Chair), Ingrid Bonde and Liselotte Hjorth.
-Gunilla Öhman was a member of the Risk and Audit Committee until the 2019 AGM.
 The CEO, CFO and the Company's external auditors also attend the Committee's meetings.
 The Company's employees may be summoned to Committee meetings to provide details on specific reports or issues.
 Committee meeting minutes are kept and made available to all Board members.
 The Committee Chairman reports to the Board at all Board meetings concerning the issues discussed and proposed at Committee meetings.
-The Committee held six meetings in 2019, with all members in attendance at these meetings, except for the meeting on 7 May which Gunilla Öhman did not attend.
+The Committee held six meetings in 2020, with all members in attendance at these meetings.